fresheneesz/bitcoinThroughputAnalysis/README.md

 `publicNodePercent*publicNodeConnections > outgoingConnections`

-If only 10 percent of users need to be able to open up public ports, that means each public node needs at least `8/.1 = 80 connections`.
+If only 10 percent of users are required to open up public ports, that means each public node needs at least `8/.1 = 80 public ports` which is `80 + 8 = 88 connections`.

 Each node will need to send inv messages for each transaction they haven't received from any given peer.
 On average, we could expect that a random transaction will have been received by half of that node's connections by the time they validate it.
 By the same token, each node will have to send inv messages for each transaction they haven't received from each seeder peer to that other peer.
 So in total, the node will have to either send or receive one inv message per transaction from each of its connections.
 In addition, the node will have to download the actual transactions from just one of its connections.
 Likewise, it's likely to need to upload each transaction to only one of its peers.